J-Sanderson/100-days-of-code/log.md

 **Today's Progress:** Set up the request header service.
 It seems to mostly work but I want to test the IP functionality on some more systems.
 It seems to be giving me the home IP address on the system I'm currently using.

+Found some fixes for getting IPs from proxy requests.
+Added code to handle those cases, I can now see my correct IP.

+**Thoughts:** Everything feels deceptively easy so far...

+Next up is the URL shortener.
+I'm glad now that I covered MongoDB with the Net Ninja, since it looks like I will need a database to store the URLs.
+I may watch his MongoDB series and see if I can get any more usefulness from them.

 **Link to work:** [Request Header Parser Microservice](https://reqheader-jsanderson.glitch.me/)

 ### Day 86: September 7, 2017